FitzwilliamMuseum/fitz-wp-collection-beta/README.md

     Navigate to the wp-content/plugins directory of your WordPress installation and clone this repository:

-    Go to the 'Plugins' page of your WordPress installation and find 'Finds.org.uk artworks and Coins' in the list.
+    Go to the 'Plugins' page of your WordPress installation and find 'collection.beta.fitz.ms artworks and Coins' in the list.
     To activate the plugin click 'Activate' (or 'Network Activate' if you have a multisite installation and want it to be available to all the sites in your installation).

 # How it works

-Fitzwilliam Museum provides JSON versions of its artwork records and search results, which are computer readable.
+The Fitzwilliam Museum provides JSON versions of its artwork records and search results, which are computer readable and come directly from elasticsearch.

-The user inserts a shortcode into a post with an artwork record id and the plugin fetches the data for that record from the finds.org.uk JSON feeds.
+The user inserts a shortcode into a post with an artwork record id and the plugin fetches the data for that record from the collection.beta.fitz.ms JSON feeds.

-## Example JSON response from finds.org.uk
+## Example JSON response from collection.beta.fitz.ms

 ```
 {